Elderly and Disabled Senior Tax Credit

 Over 65 or Disabled Filing Taxes

 Is there a tax credit for the elderly or disabled?
-Requirements to Qualify for the Elderly and Disabled Tax Credit:
+Yes; here are the requirements to qualify for the Elderly and Disabled Tax Credit:

 - You must be a U.S. citizen or resident alien.